DLC-link/gitbook-docs/architecture/installation-and-setup/interacting-with-bitcoin-contracts.md

 See the below sections for more details on each step.

 _Note_ Bitcoin Contracts are powered by the underlying technology known as DLCs (Discreet Log Contracts) and sometimes the names are used interchangibly.
-Learn more about DLCs here [DLC.Link](https://www.dlc.link)
+[Learn more about DLCs here](https://www.dlc.link)

 ## Step 1 | Solidity / Clarity Smart Contract Integration